 While genetic testing for DCM can be helpful to establish a diagnosis or to determine what form of DCM someone has, a medical provider who has experience with DCM can usually diagnose it by using other tests.
 An echocardiogram or cardiac MRI can look to see if the left ventricle is measuring larger than expected, as well as how much blood the left ventricle is pumping (called systolic function).
 If the left ventricle is enlarged AND someone’s systolic function is less than 50% of what it should be, that would lead to a clinical diagnosis of DCM.

-People who have DCM usually start to show symptoms in their 40s, 50s, or 60s, although can begin at any age.
+People who have DCM usually start to show symptoms in their 40s, 50s, or 60s, although symptoms can begin at any age.